-What Are Forex Indicators and How Do They Actually Work
+What Are Forex Indicators and How it Work

-Forex indicators are mathematical calculations applied to price data that translate raw market movement into visual signals.
+Forex indicators are mathematical calculations derived from historical price data and, in some markets, volume or open interest.
+In the decentralized forex market, most platforms rely on tick volume rather than centralized trading volume.
 They take the highs, lows, opens, closes, and volume of every candle and convert them into lines, bands, or histograms that reveal patterns not always obvious from the chart alone.

 This article covers how forex indicators work, the main categories you need to know, how to apply them without overcomplicating your charts, and where they fall short.
 If you are new to reading charts entirely, FXRecap’s guide on learning forex charts is a good starting point before going deeper into indicators.